-- Strong facilitation, observation, listening and communication skills effectively contributing in a small group learning environment
+- Strong facilitation, observation, listening and communication skills

 - Effective interpersonal skills with ability to relate to diverse students from a multitude of backgrounds

 - Commitment to contribute to the diversity and excellence of the academic community